-Bisk CPA Review added that the company’s popular Online CPA Review programs have been updated to include task-based simulations so that students receive a “real exam” experience.
-Traditional features, such as the Bisk Personal Trainer and a final exam simulator, all remain in the review, he added.
+CPA Review added that the company’s popular Online CPA Review programs have been updated to include task-based simulations so that students receive a “real exam” experience.
+Traditional features, such as the CPAReview Personal Trainer and a final exam simulator, all remain in the review, he added.

 The length of the new CPA Exam is as follows: